 KO: You’re welcome.
 Thank you, as well, for hosting me.

 Who is Katja Otten?

-Katja Otten was named Vice President and Chief Financial Officer of APM Terminals as of May 1st, 2017.
-Located at the APM Terminals Global headquarters in The Hague, she is also a member of APM Terminals’ Senior Management Team.
+Katja Otten was named Vice President and Chief Financial Officer of APM Terminals as of May 1, 2017.
+Located at the APM Terminals Global Headquarters in The Hague, she is also a member of APM Terminals’ Senior Management Team.